 In analyzing the data, the researcher used the Structural Equation System (SEM) equipped by Amos 22 software.
 This instrument was chosen by considering its compatibility with the data had been collected and the objectives of the study.
 Specifically, SEM with the correlation of moderation was used to know the influence of moderation based on the method of Ping (1995).
 This method stated that single indicator should be used as an indicator of a moderation variable.
-This single indicator is formulated from the multiplication of indicator of exogenous latent variable and its indicator of moderation variable.
+This single indicator of moderation of indicator of exogenous latent variable and its indicator of moderation variable.